mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

 Read how to [configure ASNA.QSys.BatchDispatch](/manuals/configuration/configure-batch-processor.html).

-### MonaBatchHost
+### BatchHost

-The console program `ASNA.QSys.MonaBatchHost.exe` (MonaBatchHost) serves as the entry point for jobs running on their own processes; these jobs get initiated immediately via the [BatchJobProfile.StartOutOfProcess()](#out-of-process) method or get placed in a queue via the [BatchJobProfile.Submit()](#submitting-the-job-to-a-queue) method.
+The console program `ASNA.QSys.BatchHost.exe` (BatchHost) serves as the entry point for jobs running on their own processes; these jobs get initiated immediately via the [BatchJobProfile.StartOutOfProcess()](#out-of-process) method or get placed in a queue via the [BatchJobProfile.Submit()](#submitting-the-job-to-a-queue) method.

-The source code for ASNA.QSys.MonaBatchHost is in GitHub in the MonaServer repositiory.
+The source code for ASNA.QSys.BatchHost is in GitHub in the MonaServer repositiory.

- > ASNA.QSys.MonaBatchHost [Source](https://github.com/asnaqsys/ASNA.QSys.MonaServer/tree/main/src/ASNA.QSys.MonaBatchHost) is in the MonaServer Repository: [https://github.com/asnaqsys/ASNA.QSys.MonaServer](https://github.com/asnaqsys/ASNA.QSys.MonaServer)
+ > ASNA.QSys.BatchHost [Source](https://github.com/asnaqsys/ASNA.QSys.MonaServer/tree/main/src/ASNA.QSys.BatchHost) is in the MonaServer Repository: [https://github.com/asnaqsys/ASNA.QSys.MonaServer](https://github.com/asnaqsys/ASNA.QSys.MonaServer)

-Read how to [configure ASNA.QSys.MonaBatchHost](/manuals/configuration/configure-batch-processor.html) to set the dictionary of assembly lists.
+Read how to [configure ASNA.QSys.BatchHost](/manuals/configuration/configure-batch-processor.html) to set the dictionary of assembly lists.
 The JQE property AssemblyListProfile is used to select the AssemblyList for the dictionary.

 ----------